YomnaElmousalami/recipe-generator/README.md

 - OpenAI.
 (2024).
 ChatGPT (Decemeber 17 version) [Large language model]. https://chat.openai.com/chat

 - ## Acknowledgments
 - [How to Create Working Chatbot in HTML CSS and JavaScript](https://www.codingnepalweb.com/create-chatbot-html-css-javascript/) from CodingNepal – This tutorial helped me build some of the UI/UX components of building a chatbot in HTML, CSS and Javascript.
+All rights to the tutorial content are owned by CodingNepal.